Caching in Yii2 and speed comparisons

 yii migrate

-Create Model and Controller
+Create a Model and Controller

-Using Gii create a model named Posts and a controller PostsController
+Using Gii, create a model named Posts and a controller PostsController

 Gii comes already installed and configured to be used locally in the latest version of Yii2.
 For more information, you can check out the documentation.